ONLINE HELP

 "Zoom" group:

-The options in the "Zoom" group are used to configure the zoom used for the display on the screen:
+The options in the "Zoom" group allows you to set the zoom level:

-• Page width: used to display the entire page width in the control.
+• Page width: Sets the width of the page to match the width of the control.

-• Entire page: used to display the entire page in the control.
+• Entire page: Shows the entire page in the control.

 • by using the slider.